 Let’s learn together

 Another, perhaps more important problem with individualised approaches to differentiation is that we lose the opportunity to learn together; for me, this is the point of school.
-Children learn when they learn together (Vygotsky) and the more we break up tasks the more we fragment and temper this hugely beneficial way to learn.
+Children learn when they learn together in communities (Vygotsky) and the more we break up tasks the more we fragment and temper this hugely beneficial way to learn.

 How can we do differentiation better?

 What’s the solution then?
 I think the best differentiation is twofold.
 Firstly, it requires teachers to adapt the teaching in the lesson in real time for individual students – this needs good checks for understanding.
 If students are finding the work easy, then the scaffolding is removed.
 If students are struggling then get modelling and adapt your teaching approach, not your expectations of what can be achieved – differentiation is not about lowering the bar.
 Secondly, make sure you have a proper understanding of progression for the concept you are teaching; this will allow you to select which of the knowledge and skills that could be taught should be taught and allow you to create tasks that progress in difficulty.

 - When you create tasks make sure they build in difficulty and are not too short.
 If tasks are short, then it means all students must move at the same rate and this doesn’t give you opportunity to help those who need 1-1 support.
 Be mindful of falling into the trap of thinking that very able students don’t need to learn the basics first or that low attaining students don’t need to apply/extend/connect their learning.

 - Give students the same task but allow them to take it in different directions.
 For example, asking students to build and then explain a model of an ionic lattice can be explored by the students in many different ways and is an excellent way of sharing ideas throughout the class.